Best Mattresses for Spinal Stenosis: Our Top Picks for Pain Relief

 Firmness levels

-A medium-firm mattress (5–7/10) tends to offer the best balance between spinal alignment and pressure relief.
-Past testing has shown that firmer mattresses sometimes feel softer to people with a higher weight.
+A medium-firm mattress tends to offer the best balance between spinal alignment and pressure relief.
+Past testing has shown that firmer mattresses sometimes feel softer to people of a higher weight.

 Pressure relief

-Experts agree that sleeping on your back or side is generally the best position for lessening the pain of spinal stenosis symptoms.
+Experts agree that sleeping on your back or side is generally the best position for reducing spinal stenosis symptoms.
 For that reason, we looked for mattresses that earned high scores for pressure relief in those two sleeping positions, especially beneath the shoulders, back, hips, and neck (areas where pressure commonly builds up).

 Zoned support

-Some mattresses have extra foam or reinforced springs in the area below the low back.
+Some mattresses have extra foam or reinforced springs in the area below the lower back.
 This is called zoned support.
-It makes the mattress firmer to support the bottom of the spine and slightly softer at the hips and shoulders.
+It makes the mattress firmer to support the lower back and slightly softer at the hips and shoulders.
 That can reduce pressure on the spinal nerves and possibly bring some relief.
-We referred to our pressure map tests and asked testers how supported they felt in key areas (neck, shoulders, back, and hips) to determine how well the zoned support was working in mattresses that had it.
+We referred to our pressure map tests and asked testers how supported they felt in key areas (neck, shoulders, back, and hips) to assess how well the zoned support was working in mattresses with it.
 For more information on zoned support, see our review of the best mattresses for hip pain.

 Spinal alignment

 Spinal stenosis most often affects the lower back.
-So a mattress that can support the spine in those areas and keep it in a neutral position may help ease back strain.
+So a good mattress, like an orthopedic mattress, that can support the spine in those areas and keep it in a neutral position, may help ease back strain.
 We looked for mattresses that are supportive throughout the spine while offering enough cushioning to relieve pressure on the joints.
-We asked testers how they felt lying on their side and had them lie on each mattress to understand the level of support the mattress provided to people of varying weights.
+We asked testers how they felt lying on their side and had them lie on each mattress to assess the level of support it provided to people of varying weights.
 When a mattress has to hold more weight overall, distributing that weight evenly is key to keeping the spine in a neutral position, whatever position you sleep in.

 Pain relief